0-vortex/twitch-changelog-parser/README.md

 <p><a href="https://dev.twitch.tv/docs/api/reference/#get-banned-users">Get Banned Users</a> and <a href="https://dev.twitch.tv/docs/api/reference/#get-banned-events">Get Banned Events</a> updated to include ban reason and information for the moderator who initiated the ban.</p>

-<p><a href="https://dev.twitch.tv/docs/irc/emotes">Twitch Emotes Guide</a> - Added to document how developers can customize Twitch Emote image URLs to optimize their rendering in third-party applications.</p>

-<p>With the addition of the guide above, the “Chatbots &amp; IRC” navigation item has been retitled to “Chat &amp; Chatbots” to include a broader range of chat topics.</p>

 ### 2021‑07‑15

 <p><a href="https://dev.twitch.tv/docs/api/migration">v5 Migration Guide</a> - Updated to include additional migration paths and indicated endpoints that are not supported beyond v5.</p>